-Dr. David M. Ozog currently serves as Chair, Department of Dermatology and holds the C.S.
+DAVID M OZOG, currently serves as Chair, Department of Dermatology and holds the C.S.
 Livingood Chair in Dermatology, at Henry Ford Hospital, Detroit, Michigan.
 He is also an active Mohs surgeon and Director of Cosmetic Dermatology.
-He received his Undergraduate degree from the University of Michigan, where he was a James B. Angell Scholar with a 4.0 GPA; completed postbaccalaureate work at Bryn Mawr College in Philadelphia, PA; and received his medical degree from the University of Rochester Medical School in New York, where he was elected to the Alpha Omega Alpha Honor Medical Society.
-He completed his dermatology residency at Henry Ford Hospital, where he served as chief resident.
-His Mohs, cosmetic and procedural fellowship was with Dr. Ron Moy at UCLA Medical Center and Moy-Fincher Medical Group in Beverly Hills, CA. He has published more than 60 articles and book chapters and has given hundreds of lectures nationally and internationally in various facets of procedural dermatology.
+He received his Undergraduate degree from the University of Michigan where he was a James B. Angell 4.0 GPA Scholar, completed post baccalaureate work at Bryn Mawr in Philadelphia and his medical degree from University of Rochester Medical School, Rochester, New York where he was awarded AOA honors society.
+He completed his dermatology residency at Henry Ford Hospital in Detroit where he served as Chief Resident.
+His Mohs, Cosmetic and Procedural fellowship was with Dr Ron Moy at UCLA Medical Center and Moy-Fincher Medical Group in Beverly Hills, CA. He has published more than 70 articles and book chapters, and has given hundreds of lectures nationally and internationally in various facets of procedural dermatology.
 His textbook, co-edited with Joel Cohen, “Botulinum Toxins: Cosmetic and Clinical Applications” was published in 2017.

 Victoria Werth, MD